Marcos Antonio Amaro dos Santos

-Marcos Antonio Amaro dos Santos (born 25 September 1957 in Motuca) is a Brazilian Army general and current Chief of the Brazilian Army General Staff, replacing General Walter Souza Braga Netto.
+Marcos Antonio Amaro dos Santos (born 25 September 1957) is a Brazilian Army general and former Chief of the Brazilian Army General Staff, replacing General Walter Souza Braga Netto.

 Military career

 He started his military career on 4 March 1974, at the Brazilian Army Preparatory School for Cadets (EsPCEx).
-Was promoted to Major on 31 August 1993.
+Was promoted to major on 31 August 1993.
 Reached to the last post in the military as Army General on 31 March 2018.

-Amaro already occupied the post of Chief of the Military House of the Presidency between 2 October 2015 and 12 May 2016.
-Other posts were as Army's Secretary of Economy and Finance as well the Southeastern Military Region command between 3 July 2019 and 28 April 2020.
+Amaro already occupied the post of Chief of the Military House of the Presidency between 2 October 2015 and 19 May 2016.
+Other posts were as Army's Secretary of Economy and Finance as well the Southeastern Military Region command between 31 July 2019 and 30 March 2020.
+On 31 March 2020, he was named Chief of the Brazilian Army General Staff by president Jair Bolsonaro.
+Left office after 2 years in office after being transferred to military reserve force.
+Also held, the position of interim Commander of the Brazilian Army between 1–4 February 2021 and 22–29 April 2022.
+On 3 May 2023, he was named Chief Minister of Institutional Security Cabinet by president Luiz Inácio Lula da Silva.